 Essential workers searching for child care can connect with Alameda County Child Care Resource and Referral agencies to find care during the Coronavirus (COVID-19) situation.
 Please click here for more information.

-The City Hall Administration building and Old Town Hall, located at 1333 Park Avenue, will be closed as of Tuesday, March 17th through Sunday, May 31st.
+The City Hall Administration building and Old Town Hall, located at 1333 Park Avenue, will be closed as of Tuesday, March 17th and until further notice.

-[Updated 05/01/20] On April 29, 2020, the Alameda County Public Health Officer’s Order overseeing all jurisdictions in six Bay Area counties, including Emeryville, has been updated and requires residents to shelter in place from March 17, 2020, through May 31, 2020, leaving only to receive or provide essential services.
+On April 29, 2020, the Alameda County Public Health Officer’s Order overseeing all jurisdictions in six Bay Area counties, including Emeryville, has been updated and requires residents to shelter in place from March 17, 2020, and until further notice, leaving only to receive or provide essential services.

 For information about construction, inspections, and permit applications during this period, see guidance on ways to get planning and building services online.

-Public Counter: [Updated 05/01/20] Drop-in activities will cease during the closure period of March 17th through May 31st.
+Public Counter: Drop-in activities will cease during the closure period of March 17th and until further notice.

 Planning Applications and Zoning: Planning applications may be submitted and will be processed electronically during the period from March 17th and until further notice.
 For detailed information, click here.
 While City Offices remain closed under the Shelter in Place Order for Alameda County the Planning Division is experiencing a high volume of email correspondence.
 It may take 24-48 hours for you to receive a response.
 Thank you for your patience.